wdorsey/wdorsey-ai-engineering/README.md

 	- Python for Data Analysis by Wes McKinney
 	- Find data set to analyze.
 Look at Kaggle.
 	- Import data into Pandas in Jupyter Notebooks
-	- Plot variables, look at correlations
+	- Fixup data, plot variables, look at correlations
+	- Find conclusions
-	- Make it a professional presentation within Jupyter Notebooks, something to show
+	- Make it a professional presentation within Jupyter Notebooks

 ### Math